-The pericardium is a fibroserous double-walled sac that encloses the heart, the pericardial fluid and the roots of the great vessels, and is situated within the middle mediastinum.
-Its function is to lubricate the moving surfaces of the heart.
+The pericardium is a fibroserous double-walled sac that encloses the heart, the pericardial fluid and the roots of the great vessels, and is situated within the inferior middle mediastinum.
+Its function is to protect and lubricate the moving surfaces of the heart.
 In this article, the anatomy of the pericardium will be discussed in detail along with the pathological disorder known as pericarditis.

-The outer layer of the pericardium is known as the fibrous layer and consists of dense connective tissue.
+The outermost layer of the pericardium is known as the fibrous layer and consists of dense connective tissue.
 It is attached to the central tendon of the diaphragm via the pericardiacophrenic ligament whose fibers merge with the tunica adventitia of the vessels which enter and exit the heart.
 The pericardial sac also attaches via ligamentous fibers to the sternum and due to these attachments it is affected by the movements of the heart, the great vessels, the sternum and the diaphragm.

 This fibrous exterior lining mechanically functions to prevent the heart from overfilling, because the fibrous tissue as a whole is resilient and although flexible, it does not stretch.